Green Meadow Primary School

 - Boarding: No

 - Religion: Does not apply

-- Previous Ofsted grade: Satisfactory on 12th January 2011
+- Previous Ofsted grade: Requires improvement on 12th July 2017

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.